 Today the World Championships of Kubb are still played on the Swedish island of Gotland.
 You can discover more about the Kubb World Championships by clicking here.

 In the United States, the U.S. Kubb Championship takes place each year in Eau Claire, Wisconsin.
-Eau Claire, Wisconsin, has rightfully claimed itself as the Kubb Capital of America.
+Eau Claire, Wisconsin, has claimed itself as the Kubb Capital of America.
 You can find out more about the U.S. National Kubb Championships by clicking here.

 Other parts of the world, such as England, Switzerland, Holland, and France, also have active Kubb associations.
 The International Championship games have over 165 teams from eight countries participating.

-We know that this Swedish outdoor lawn game is taking the world and the United States by storm; Kubb (pronounced in Swedish as KOOB) is fast becoming a popular outdoor lawn game.
+We know this Swedish outdoor lawn game is taking the world and the United States by storm; Kubb (pronounced in Swedish as KOOB) is fast becoming a popular outdoor lawn game.

 All About The Outdoor Game Kubb

-Kubb is usually played out on the grass, but it can also be played on the sand, dirt, and even snow.
-It is considered an outdoor board game, so it is best played on a smooth and flat surface; the grass is the most popular surface it is played on.
+Kubb is usually played on the grass, but it can also be played on the sand, dirt, and even snow.
+It is considered an outdoor board game, so it is best played on a smooth and flat surface; grass is the most popular surface it is played on.